espressif/esp-at/docs/en/AT_Command_Examples/Web_server_AT_Examples.rst

 OTA Firmware Upgrade Using a WeChat Applet
 -------------------------------------------
-The WeChat applet support online firmware upgrade , please refer to the above-described `Configure {IDF_TARGET_NAME} Device Parameters`_ specific steps performed {IDF_TARGET_NAME} configuration (if the configuration has been completed, do not repeat configuration).
+The WeChat applet support online firmware upgrade, please refer to the above-described `Configure {IDF_TARGET_NAME} Device Parameters`_ specific steps performed {IDF_TARGET_NAME} configuration (if the configuration has been completed, do not repeat configuration).
 Once configured, the device performs OTA firmware upgrade processes is similar as `OTA Firmware Upgrade Using a Browser`_ .

 .. _using-captive-portal: